jorgegc/phing-deploy/README.md

 ## Overview

-A library of Drupal specific targets for Phing.
+A collection of targets for deploying Drupal projects.

 ## Installation